morse-simulator/morse/doc/morse/dev/services.rst

 object that instanciates a ``HumanClass``.

 .. note::
-  The value of the id (here ``id1``) has no importance at all: it is defined and used only by the client to track requests and responses.
+  The value of the id (here ``id1``) has no importance at all: it is specific to the implementation of the services with sockets and used only by the client to track requests and responses.

 Returning values
 ++++++++++++++++